Invar

 Enquire

 Invar is a nickel-iron, low expansion alloy and is commonly used in applications that require high dimensional stability.
-As it is able to maintain almost constant dimensions between temperatures of -100°C & 260°C, it is utilised in a variety of industries.
-Today we’ve put together a few examples of uses of invar.
+As it is able to maintain almost constant dimensions between temperatures of -100°C and 260°C, it is utilized in a variety of industries.
+Today we’ve put together a few examples of uses of Invar.

 Some uses of Invar include: